XChen1998/Work/Courses/CS61B_2018_Spring_UCB/CS61B_Notes/CS61B_Notes.md

 #### C. ADT's

-> ADT's (Abstract Data Structures) are high-level types that are defined by their **behaviors**, not their implementations.
+> ADT's (Abstract Data Structures) are high-level types that are defined by their **behaviours**, not their implementations.
 >
 > i.e.) Deque in [Proj1a](1.
 DLList & Array (Project 1a)) was an ADT that had certain behaviors (addFirst, addLast, etc.).
 But, the data structures we actually used to implement it was ArrayDeque and LinkedListDeque
 >